The Initial CTE Certificate is the first stage CTE certificate, used to employ a teacher in a CTE-funded classroom in grades 9-12.

 College/University Route (Full teacher program)

-- Have a bachelor's degree from a regionally accredited college/university, which includes a minimum of forty-five (45) quarter hours of study in the specific CTE subject area.
+- Have a bachelor's degree from a accredited college/university, which includes a minimum of forty-five (45) quarter hours of study in the specific CTE subject area.

 - Complete a state-approved CTE teacher training program through a regionally-accredited college or state-approved college/university teacher preparation program in one of four specific broad endorsement areas: Agriculture Education, Business and Marketing Education, Family and Consumer Sciences Education, Technology Education.